samcorcos/recEngine/README.md

 ## Additional information

-Keep in mind that this package only allows users to vote on each item once.
+Keep in mind that this package only allows users to vote on each item once, which works for most voting systems, but not all.